 People are naturally drawn to stones.
 There's just something about a neat looking rock...
 But as ethical consumers, we must question the social and environmental impacts of our collections.
 The mining and cutting of stones can be secretive, making ethical sourcing an ongoing challenge.

 It is my intention to create pieces that treat people fairly along each point in the supply chain and share sourcing information with you, so you may understand the journey of your jewelry and make informed choices.

 All new stone purchases are considered based on the traceability of origin and cutting.
 At times I opt for rough stones, which do not require cutting and polishing - an area of concern over worker wellbeing.
 I will also continue to use old stock stones, purchased from retired artists and collectors, sparing these stones from a lifetime in a dusty garage.

 While I have updated my purchasing criteria, it will take time before each piece meets these standards.
-It is important to me to be transparent as I make this transition, so check for individual stone information in each listing, and please don't hesitate to reach out with any further questions.
+It is important to me to be transparent as in this transition, so check for individual stone information in each listing, and please reach out with any questions.

 Each order is carefully packaged to arrive on your doorstep in low-waste, eco-friendly style.
-Each part of the shipping process has been considered, and is either made from natural fiber + reusable, or fully recyclable.
+Each piece of the shipping puzzle has been considered, and is either made from natural fiber + reusable, or fully recyclable.

-We use recycled shipping boxes from EcoEnclose, which is a fellow local Colorado business, and seal them with plastic-free kraft paper tape.
-Our business cards are printed on recycled kraft paper by Tower Press, a woman-owned business.
-The cotton bags are made in the United States, and can be used to store your jewelry or other small treasures.
+We use recycled shipping boxes from EcoEnclose, which is a local Colorado business, and seal them up with plastic-free kraft paper tape.
+Our care and contact cards are printed on recycled kraft paper by Tower Press, a woman-owned business.

 I encourage you to reuse first, then recycle.